Claremont McKenna College: 2000s

 On September 27, 2007, the college announced a $200 million gift from alumnus and trustee Robert Addison Day to create the "Robert Day Scholars Program" and a master's program in finance.
 CMC literature professor Robert Faggen sent a letter signed by several other literature professors to CMC president Pamela Gann, saying they were concerned that the gift will "distort the college into a single focus trade school."
 In June 2020, RePEc ranked the college's economics department, the Robert Day School, as #4 in its list of top US Economics Departments at Liberal Arts Colleges.

-On January 30, 2012, President Gann revealed that a "high-ranking admissions official," later identified as the school's former dean of admissions, Richard C. Vos, had been inflating SAT scores reported to the U.S. News & World Report by 10–20 points over the previous six years.
-A 2013 Time article opined that "such a small differential could not have significantly affected U.S. News & World Report rankings".
-A report commissioned by the college claimed to have found no evidence that these misrepresentations were made to inflate the school's rankings.
-The controversy prompted Forbes to omit CMC from its annual rankings in 2013.
+In January 2012, a high-ranking official later identified as former dean of admissions, Richard C. Vos, was discovered to have been inflating SAT scores by 10–20 points over six years in submissions to the U.S. News & World Report.
+TIME magazine wrote that “such a small differential could not have significantly affected U.S. News & World Report rankings.”
+A study commissioned by the college claimed to have found no evidence that the misrepresentations were meant to inflate the school’s ranking in the publication’s annual listings.
+The controversy prompted Forbes to omit CMC from its yearly rankings in 2013.

-In November 2015, the college made national news when the dean of students resigned after students protested what they called a lack of institutional resources for marginalized students; the dean had implied in an email that minority students didn't fit the "CMC mold" (the dean had sent the student an email stating:
+In November 2015, the college made national news when the dean of students resigned after students protested what they called a lack of institutional resources for marginalized students; the dean had implied in an email that minority students did not fit the "CMC mold" (the dean had sent the student an email stating:

 and her response to an incident of allegedly culturally appropriative Halloween costumes was seen as lacking.
 These protests closely followed and were associated with the 2015 University of Missouri protests.

 On April 6, 2017, a group of approximately 300 student protesters (many of whom attended the other Claremont Colleges) blockaded the Marian Miner Cook Athenaeum in an attempt to shut down a speech by conservative pundit Heather Mac Donald.
 The college livestreamed the talk, as audiences were unable to enter the building.
 The college disciplined seven of its students who participated in the blockade, including suspending two for a semester and three for a full year.

-In 2021, the Foundation for Individual Rights in Education ranked CMC #1 out of all colleges and universities in the United States for free speech.
+In 2021, the Foundation for Individual Rights in Education ranked CMC No. 1 out of all colleges and universities in the United States for free speech.

+The Campaign for CMC: Responsible Leadership raised more than $1 billion to double the size of its campus and expand science programs, faculty and financial aid.

 Campus

 The predominant architectural style of CMC's campus is California modernism, reflecting the style popular at the time of the college's founding in the 1940s.
 In recent years, the older, more pedestrian and utilitarian buildings have begun to be replaced by new, more ostentatious constructions, namely the Kravis Center at the western edge of campus and the $70 million Roberts Pavilion athletics center.
+The campus also has sculptures and murals created by contemporary artists.